texastribune/data-visuals-guides/computer-setup.md

 Nearly all of our projects use [PostgreSQL](http://www.postgresql.org/) as their backend.
 Instead of installing it with Homebrew, we use [Postgres.app](http://postgresapp.com/) instead.

 Visit [http://postgresapp.com/](http://postgresapp.com/) and download the installer.
 After installing, run the app.
 You should get a pop up window and see a cute little elephant romping around in your menu bar in the top right.
 If you see the elephant, Postgres.app is live.

-Next we need to add Postgres.app's folder to our `$PATH` so our terminal can find the PostgreSQL commands.
-We will do this in our `.bash_profile`.

-> Note: This line needs to come **before** what we added for Homebrew.
-Otherwise, Homebrew's `brew doctor` will throw a fit.
-This is to ensure that command added by Homebrew are seen before the PostgreSQL commands.

-Add this line to the top, then `source .bash_profile`:

-`export PATH=/Applications/Postgres.app/Contents/Versions/latest/bin:$PATH`

-Run `which psql` in your terminal to make sure your computer recognizes your changes.

 ## awscli and SSH